 Block the membrane with 5% non-fat milk for 30 min.

-Incubate with 2 µg/mL anti-human ALIX (Table of Materials) and 1 µg/mL anti-human CALNEXIN antibodies (Table of Materials).
+Incubate with 2 µg/mL anti-human Alix (Table of Materials) and 1 µg/mL anti-human Calnexin antibodies (Table of Materials).

 Detect the protein by chemiluminescence with a digital imaging system.